Pre-Columbian woodlands of North America: Historic or remaining woodland areas

 Grassy woodlands surrounded much of the continent's central tallgrass prairie and shortgrass prairie.
 Fire also swept the Rocky Mountains aspen as frequently as every ten years, creating large areas of parkland.
 In the far southwest was California oak woodland and Ponderosa Pine savanna, while further north was the Oregon White Oak savanna.
 The Central Hardwood Region covers a wide belt from northern Minnesota and Wisconsin, down through Iowa, Illinois, northern and central Missouri, eastern Kansas, and central Oklahoma to north-central Texas, with isolated pockets further east around the Great Lakes.
 The Eastern woodlands of the United States extended further east to the Atlantic seaboard.

 In the southeast, longleaf pine dominated the grassy woodlands and open-floored forests which once covered 92000000 acre from Virginia to Texas.
 These covered 36% of the region's land and 52% of the upland areas.
 Of this, less than 1% of the unaltered forest still stands.

-In the Eastern Deciduous Forest, frequent fires kept open areas which supported herds of bison.
-A substantial portion of this forest was extensively burned by agricultural Native Americans.
+In the Eastern Deciduous Forest, frequent fires kept open areas that supported herds of bison.
+Agricultural Native Americans extensively burned a substantial portion of this forest.
 Annual burning created many large oaks and white pines with little understory.

 The Southeastern Pine Region, from Texas to Virginia, is characterized by longleaf, slash, loblolly, shortleaf, and sand pines.
 Lightning and humans burned the understory of longleaf pine every 1 to 15 years from Archaic periods until widespread fire suppression practices were adopted in the 1930s.
 Burning to manage wildlife habitat did continue and was a common practice by 1950.
 Longleaf pine dominated the coastal plains until the early 1900s, where loblolly and slash pines now dominate.

 At low altitudes in the Rocky Mountain region, large areas of Ponderosa pine and Douglas fir had an open park-like structure until the 1900s.
 In California's Sierra Nevada area, frequent fires kept clear the understory of stands of both Ponderosa pines and giant Sequoia.